bee-queue/bee-queue/README.md

 A simple, fast, robust job/task queue for Node.js, backed by Redis.
 - Simple: ~500 LOC, and the only dependency is [node_redis](https://github.com/mranney/node_redis).
-- Fast: minimizes Redis overhead to maximize throughput.
+- Fast: maximizes throughput by minimizing Redis and network overhead.
-- Robust: designed with failure in mind, 100% code coverage
+- Robust: designed with concurrency, atomicity, and failure in mind; 100% code coverage.

 ```javascript
 var Queue = require('bee-queue');